Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 * A thermocouple or PT100 interface chip reported an error for several consecutive readings
 * During initial heating, the temperature was not rising as fast as expected.
 This can occur if you have a slow or low-powered heater and you have not tuned the heater model, so that your heater has a greater dead time or a lower gain than the default model
 * The heater reached the target temperature, but the temperature subsequently varied by more than +/-10C.
 This can occur if you are using unsuitable PID parameters, or if you turn on a very strong print cooling fan that cools the nozzle excessively.

+## Temperature oscillates above a certain setpoint but is stable below it

+An incorrect heater model causes this.
+Run or re-run auto tuning.

 # Setting the model parameters manually